-Regular Faculty: Kent Badger, Suzanne Beaumaster, Joan Branin, Marcia Godwin, Jack Meek, Lisa Saye, Keith Schildt, Matt Witt.
+Regular Faculty: Kent Badger, Suzanne Beaumaster, Joan Branin, Marcia Godwin, Jack Meek, David Powell, Lisa Saye, Keith Schildt, Matt Witt.
 College Mission.
-The College provides its students with a broad-based management education that emphasizes the application of theory to management practice and builds conceptual skills and core values needed to become effective leaders and managers in today's rapidly changing global environment. support of this, the College provides relevant curriculum that capitalizes on the University's liberal arts traditions, focuses on effective decision making, and emphasizes the knowledge, skills, and values needed in a culturally diverse workplace.
-In addition, the College is committed to continuous quality improvement, applied scholarly pursuits, and sharing with the business, resources governmental, professional, and academic communities.
+The College provides its students with a broad-based management education that emphasizes the application of theory to management practice and builds conceptual skills and core values needed to become effective leaders and managers in today's rapidly changing global environment.
+In support of this, the College provides relevant curriculum that capitalizes on the University's liberal arts traditions, focuses on effective decision making. and emphasizes the knowledge, skills, and values needed in a culturally diverse workplace.
+In addition, the College is committed to continuous quality improvement, applied scholarly pursuits, and sharing resources with the business, governmental. professional, and academic communities.

 College Programs.
 The College offers undergraduate majors in Accounting, Business Administration (with concentrations in Management, Information Technology, International Business, and Marketing), Economics, Health Administration, Organizational Management, and Public Administration.
-In addition, the College offers two interdepartmental majors in E-Commerce and International Business & Language.
-Minors in Administration, Economics, Business Human Resources Management, and Marketing are available for non-business majors.
+In addition, the College offers two interdepartmental majors in E-Commerce and Minors in International Business & Language.
+Business Administration, Economics, Human Resources Management, and Marketing are available for non-business majors.

 Traditional-aged business students are advised to participate in co-curricular activities related to business or other student governance and leadership groups.
 Students may choose to augment on-campus education through job experience in work-study and internship programs.
 Undergraduate business students are also strongly encouraged to study abroad to broaden their horizons while earning degree credit.
-All students are expected to be proficient in spreadsheets. word processina. electronic communications, and information retrieval on the Internet.
+All students are expected to be proficient in word processina. spreadsheets. electronic communications, and information retrieval on the Internet.